 Section 1.
 Qualifications.
-All persons regularly employed as sworn police officers at the rank of Corporal and below, by or in the Metropolitan Washington Airports Authority are eligible for membership in the local subject to the requirements of the Constitution of the International Union of Police Associations.
+All persons regularly employed as sworn police officers at the rank of Corporal and below, for MWAA are eligible for membership in the Union, subject to the requirements of IUPA’s Constitution.
 The President, Vice Presidents, Secretary and Treasurer are delegates to the International Convention by virtue of their office.

 Section 2.
 Application.
 Application for membership shall be made on a standard application form.
 Such form shall include a valid authorization for payroll deduction of dues.

 Section 3.
 Dues.
-The membership dues for the local shall be indicated on the membership application unless and until increased by a majority vote of a membership meeting after a thirty 30 day advanced notice.
-If however the international raises their costs a vote will not be required.
+Union membership dues shall be indicated on the membership application unless and until increased by a majority vote of themembership after thirty( 30) days advanced notice.
+However, should IUPA raise its costs, a vote will not be required.

 Section 4.
 Payment of Dues.
-Dues shall be collected through a system of regular payroll deductions and any persons who continues to pay through such deduction method shall be considered in good standing.
+Dues shall be collected through regular payroll deductions and any employee who pays through such methods shall be considered a member in good standing.

 Section 5.
 Eligibility to Vote.
 A member shall be eligible to vote only once the member has paid dues and has been in good standing for a period of at least thirty (30) days.